 How do I Register as a Self-Employed Tutor?

-You will need to register as self-employed with HMRC to make sure you pay the correct Income Tax and National Insurance for your wages.
+You will need to fill out this form with CRA to make sure you pay the correct income tax.

 As a sole trader you will have to complete a self-assessment tax return every year after 5th April, which you can do online.
 You must do this even if you are also employed elsewhere, as this can change how much you are taxed altogether across all of your employment.